Emmotes/ic_spoilers/docs/penelope.md

 <div markdown="1" class="abilityBorder"><div markdown="1" class="abilityBorderInner">
 **Insect Plague** (Guess)
 > Upon entering an area, Penelope summons 4 medium-sized, randomly positioned Insect Swarms on the enemy's side of the battlefield.
 Enemies who are in a Swarm are slowed by 100% and are afflicted by the Have You Met My Friends debuff.
 The slow effect can stack multiplicatively if an enemy is inside multiple Swarms.
-Every second an enemy is in a swarm, it's slowing effect is reduced by 1%.
+Every second an enemy is in a swarm, its slowing effect is reduced by 1%.
 When the slow effect reaches 40%, the swarm is dispersed and disappears.
 <details><summary><em>Raw Data</em></summary>
 <p>
 <pre>